frikkfossdal/dynamic_knobs/circuit/README.md

 I will also attempt to use JLPCBs SMT assembly service, so componentes need to match their inventory (which seems to be quite abundant).

-These are the highlights of what I need to figure out
+These are highlights of what I need to figure out:

 - How to bootload?
 I think both CBA and Sparkfun has some good documentation about this.
 More will follow
 - How to control voltage?
 Sparkfun has alot of examples.